WilliamRutherford/Dirichlet-Progression-Finder/README.md

 ## Results

 The results are stored in ascending order, strictly increasing.
 If there is a gap between these numbers, it means the result was smaller than a previous result.
+This is sufficient to find an upper bound, and avoids needing to store 2^32 pairs of 32-bit numbers.

 Given a value s, we return a value p such that sn+1 = p is the smallest prime of this form.